blackducksoftware/hub/openshift/README.md

 5. Supply passwords for the _blackduck_ and *blackduck_user* database users through _one_ of the two methods below.

-#### Modify public webserver host according to your OpenShift endpoint.
+#### Modify public webserver host, and proxies according to your OpenShift endpoint.

 In OpenShift you will likely be accessing the blackduck hub through an intermediate loadbalancer which doesn't forward packets.